Czech Republic at the 1996 Summer Olympics

 The Czech Republic competed at the 1996 Summer Olympics in Atlanta, United States.
 It was the first Summer Games since the dissolution of Czechoslovakia, and so the Czech Republic and Slovakia competed as independent teams.
 115 competitors, 76 men and 39 women, took part in 110 events in 17 sports.

 Medalists

+The following Czech competitors won medals at the games.
+In the by discipline sections below, medalists' names are bolded.